davebenson/doom4-walkthrough/README.md

 So, walk through the tunnel: an Imp will jump out.

 Keep going: you'll get to the other intake.
 Turn it off using the panel, and jump down the hatch (just like the one you came up).
-You should find a shaft with the Field Drone in it.
+You should find a shaft with FIELD DRONE 8.1 in it.

 Reverse your steps, and turn the air intake back on.
 Step in, and even the ride up!